Krishnagar Government College

 Krishnagar Government College, established in 1846, is the oldest college in Nadia district in the Indian state of West Bengal.
 It offers undergraduate courses in arts and sciences and also some postgraduate courses.
 At first, the college was under the affiliation of University of Calcutta.
 Presently, it is affiliated to University of Kalyani (KU), National Assessment and Accreditation Council (NAAC) and University Grant Commission (UGC).

 History

 Krishnagar Government College is the oldest college of the district.
 In 1846 Lord Hardinge approved the establishment proposal of the college.
 Nadia Raj Srishchandra Roy and Maharani Swarnamoyee Devi from Cossimbazar estate donated the land for it.
 The palatial building was made in 1856.
 The first principal was David Lester Richardson, famous educationist, ex-principal of the Presidency College, Calcutta.
 After that Marcus Gustavus Rochfort, Loper Lethbridge, Umesh Chandra Dutta, Jyoti Bhusan Bhadury, R.N Gilcriest, Eagerton Smith, Rakhalraj Biswas, and Satish Chandra De glorified the post.
-Notable personalities of the national freedom struggle, activists of political and social movements, academicians, and intellectuals came out from the college.
+Notable personalities of the national freedom struggle, activists of political and social movements, academics, and intellectuals came out from the college.
 Ramtanu Lahiri, Md.
 Abdul Hai, Bishnu Dey, Subodh Chandra Sengupta, Khudiram Das, Sudhir Chakravarti were among the notable faculty members of the college.